m8sec/OffsecDev/README.md

 ```

 ### Disclaimer
-Never test against systems you don't own of have explicit permission.
+Never test against systems you don't own or have explicit permission.
 With great power comes great responsibility.
 Not responsible for impact on future systems.